Why is There so Much Angst Among Comic Book Superheroes?

 Though plotlines differ, another source of angst among comic book superheroes is that they are on the path of Joseph Campbell’s “hero’s journey.”
 Many of them, such as Zorro, Batman, Superman, and Spiderman, are without biological parents.
 They are still “children of the world,” as Campbell would put it, even if they have loving adoptive parents.

-Rather than simply making one’s parents happy, comic book superheroes’ angst may be explained in part their desire to make “the world” happy.
+Rather than simply making one’s parents happy, comic book superheroes’ angst may be explained in part by their desire to make “the world” happy.
 They tame their own desires in order to make the world a better place.
 Instead of simply belonging to themselves, they belong to the world.

 Superheroes have a bad track record when it comes to dating.
 Consider Peter Parker’s relationship with Mary Jane or Clark Kent’s relationship with Lois Lane.
 The fact that superheroes can’t serve their own needs first causes a lot of anxiety among comic book superheroes.
 When they do, the outcome is almost always tragic.
 Other heroes on the hero’s journey, such as Luke Skywalker or Percival, are in the same boat.
 Superheroes don’t get the girl because their responsibilities prevent them from having a simple relationship, or they don’t get to keep her because of their obligations.

 Secret identities cause anxiety among comic book superheroes as well.
 It’s impossible to tell who you are when you’re a superhero.
-In fact, most superheroes must hide their true abilities behaving nerdily, as Parker and Kent do, or insensitively, as Bruce Wayne does.
+In fact, most superheroes must hide their true abilities by behaving nerdily, as Parker and Kent do, or insensitively, as Bruce Wayne does.
 Not only does this imply that they lack successful relationships, but it also implies that their true selves are hidden from the rest of the world.
 No one realizes how extraordinary they are.
-Only a few close friends and family members may be aware of their true identity, which means they are largely ignored the rest of the world.
+Only a few close friends and family members may be aware of their true identity, which means they are largely ignored by the rest of the world.

 It’s difficult to feel compelled to save a world that doesn’t want or like you.
 One of the best at this is Peter Parker.
 As Peter, he’s a constant failure, but as Spiderman, he’s a constant success.
 Few people, however, are aware of Peter’s positive side, and only see him as a nerd who can’t keep appointments.
 He is impoverished, unloved, and uncared for.